Henderson Hall Historic District: History

 During the late 1700s and early 1800s, the Henderson family was a major landowner in the area.
 Several members were influential farmers who helped incorporate what is now Wood County, West Virginia, in 1798.
 (Note: What is now the state of West Virginia was part of the state of Virginia until 1863.)
 By the time of the 1826 marriage of George W. Henderson and Elizabeth Ann Tomlinson Henderson, the family controlled about 2000 acres in Wood County alone, as well as more land in other parts of the region.
 Before the development of Henderson Hall itself in the late 1850s, the area was known as Pohick, a name which is believed to be of Native American origin.
-During the period before the American Civil War, George W. Henderson and three of his sons developed land in the bottomground along the Ohio River into a plantation and raised cash crops, cattle, and horses.
+During the period before the American Civil War, George Washington Henderson and three of his sons developed land in the bottomground along the Ohio River into a plantation and raised cash crops, cattle, and horses.
 The plantation used slave labor, and Salmon P. Chase made a legal defense of a man accused of aiding the escape of some of the Hendersons' slaves.
 In addition to the site's historic use as a farm, prehistoric mounds at the site have been identified with the Adena culture.

 Under the name Pohick, the site was listed as a stop on the Ohio River Railroad in 1899.
 While development at Henderson Hall continued until after the American Civil War, and Jock B. Henderson, son of George W. Henderson, ran the farm until the 1930s, the farm decreased in importance after 1935.
 A 1941 Federal Writers' Project associated the name Pohick with the older portion of Henderson Hall, and stated that the farm was related to the "river village" of Hendersons, which had a population of 25.
 The last Henderson daughter, Lorna, died in 1984, and Michael Rolston, a graphic designer from New York City and a cousin of the Hendersons, moved into the home.
 Rolston held tours of the home on Christmas and weekends, and was able to have the site listed on the National Register of Historic Places (NRHP) on April 17, 1986.
 The listing included 10 buildings on 65 acres.
 After Rolston died in 2007, ownership of the site passed to the Oil & Gas Museum in Parkersburg, West Virginia, to be developed into a museum.